 "Scores was a different kind of education."

 Diane Passage was a single mom dancing at the strip club Scores when she met Ken Starr, an investment adviser who would later be charged with running a $30 million Ponzi scheme that ripped off famous celebrity clients like Uma Thurman.
+As the judge said after Mr. Starr was sentenced to jail:

 "He seemed to have lost his moral compass partly as a result of infatuation with his young fourth wife."